segmentio/segment-docs/src/getting-started/use-cases/setup.md

 2. Segment shows you the recommended events and properties typically tracked for your use case.
 3. Set up event tracking based on the events and properties Segment shows.

-This table shows Segment's recommended events and properties for the Personaliz winback use case:
+This table shows Segment's recommended events and properties for the Personalize winback use case:

 | Events          | Properties                                                                                               |
 | --------------- | -------------------------------------------------------------------------------------------------------- |